dontu74/python-challenge-4/README.md

 1. The paddle function does not work.
 It has this error message when I set the Y coordinates ` line 46, in pad_mov_up pad_mov_up.sety(y) AttributeError: 'function' object has no attribute 'sety'`

+### Solution:
+1. Always check for syntax error.
+In the function, the `sety` should have a variable of the Paddle #1

 ![Solution](images/)